Ketamine can be psychologically addictive. Proper medical supervision is important to have ketamine therapy safely.

-Whenever a doctor prescribes a new medication, it is nearly reflexive to wonder whether it might be addictive.
-After all, we’ve seen the news stories about the opioid crisis, and it’s natural to be wary of medicine that you’ve never tried before.
+Whenever a doctor prescribes a new medication, particularly for mental health conditions, it is nearly reflexive to wonder whether it might be addictive.
+After all, we’ve seen the news stories about the opioid crisis and Lorazepam abuse, and it’s natural to be wary of medicine that you’ve never tried before.

 It’s worth noting that ketamine has been used around the world as one of the safest anesthetics for adults, children, and animals.
 It has been exhaustively studied for decades and has not been shown to cause addiction the way that opioids do.